Black holes (BH), the most extreme objects in the universe, are also the most extreme engines. They power relativistic jets.

 Why having our own code ?
 Well, the first obvious answer is because this makes us independent; even more importantly, codes always have limitations.
 Since we develop our own code, we are fully aware of them.
 And even more importantly, this enables us to put as much physics in it as we like.

-Recently, we completed a major upgrade to cuHARM, by adding a radiative module to it.
-For that, we use the Variable Eddington Tensor (VET) method.
-This means that we solve the radiative transfer equation on a separate, geodesic grid.
 While being more complex than the ‘closure scheme’ used by most codes that have radiation, this method accurately captures the angular distribution of the radiation field, thereby enabling to calculate the radiation contribution in regions of intermediate optical depth, which are very relevant to many objects.
-Here is a link to a video.